 On the Tour du Mont Blanc Highlights in Comfort itinerary you will walk in the standard counter-clockwise direction and use lifts and public transport to skip some parts of the complete trail so that you can take in the very best sections of the Tour du Mont Blanc within 6 days of walking.

-The majestic beauty of the area is best appreciated on foot as you walk point-to-point each day, staying in nice 3 or 4 star hotels and mountain lodges with private rooms on all nights.
+The majestic beauty of the area is best appreciated on foot as you walk point-to-point each day, staying in nice 2 and 3 star hotels and mountain lodges with private rooms on all nights.
 Your main baggage is transported for you, and using our comprehensive route notes you will follow the well-marked trails across the French, Swiss and Italian Alps.

 In the evenings, you will enjoy delicious French and Italian meals, paired with a hearty serving of Swiss hospitality in the traditional alpine villages you will stay in.